Welcome to Spokane County ARES-RACES!

 Thank you for submitting your applications to join Spokane County ARES-RACES.
 We’re excited you’ve joined us to make the Spokane area better able to deal with emergencies and disasters of all types.

-So, now that you’ve submitted both applications, what happens next?
-To complete your membership, you’ll need to complete a few training requirements and pass the county’s background check.
 In the meantime, we encourage you to become active in attending meetings and trainings as well as participating in exercises and the weekly net.

 The weekly net is held on the ARES-RACES repeater, W7GBU, at 147.300 with a +600 khz offset and a 100 hz tone each Tuesday night at 2000hrs local time.